Chiakai-Chang/portfolio/index.md

 - Microsoft Certified: Azure AI Fundamentals
 - Taiwan AI Academy CERTIFICATE
 - Completion Certificate for the 2022 Cybersecurity Elite Course by the Cybersecurity Center of Excellence (CCoE) Planning and Construction Project
+- For more details on my certifications, please visit my [LinkedIn profile](https://www.linkedin.com/in/chiakai-chang-htciu/).

 ## Personal Details